 Thank you for your generosity!
 CtR raised $169,752 in support of Sacred Heart parish in El Paso.

 In 2023, CtR partnered with Catholic Extension to support the Literacy Wagon program and Migrant Ministry in the Diocese of Yakima, WA.
-Catholic Extension is a fundraising organization that helps ensure that all American Catholics can practice their faith within vibrant faith communities.
+Catholic Extension, a fundraising organization dedicated to ensuring all American Catholics can practice their faith in vibrant communities.

 Fr.
-Jesus Mariscal visited CtR to share more about the Literacy Wagon and its impact on migrant families and children.
-See the video on this page for his homily from 9 a.m.
-Mass on Feb.
-19, 2023.
+Jesus Mariscal visited CtR to share the powerful impact of the Literacy Wagon on migrant families and children.
+You can watch his homily from the 9 a.m.
+Mass on February 19, 2023, in the video on this page.

-In Summer 2023, CtR staff members and parishioner Carol Hall traveled to Washington to see firsthand the impact made by the Diocese of Yakima's Migrant Ministries and Literacy Wagon programs.
-See the video on the right-hand side of this page for images and testimony by Carol.
+CtR raised $95,023.35 for the Literacy Wagon and Migrant Ministries, and in Summer 2023, CtR staff members and parishioner Carol Hall traveled to Washington to witness firsthand the impact of these programs.
+You can see the video and hear Carol's testimony on the right-hand side of this page.